rfbigelow/Markov/README.md

 * `Policy`  A policy represents a plan or strategy that an agent will follow...when in this state, perform this action...in order to maximize long-term gains.
 Policies are probabilistic.
 Rather than give a single action, they return the probability of taking an action from the given state.

+* `StepFunction` Function that controls the step size during Q-Learning.

 ## Structs

 ### Distributions